tomjoht/tomjoht.github.io/_posts/2017/8/2017-08-04-part2_alternatives-to-agile-scrum-for-tech-writers.md

 ## Doc teams with their own Scrum

 Another alternative might be to create your own Scrum that consists entirely of documentation tasks from all your various projects.
-I'm not the only one to propose this shift towards document product Scrums.
+I'm not the only one to propose this shift towards documentation Scrums.
 For example, in a Linkedin thread, Petko Mihailov says:

 > Seems like it would be useful to either exempt the documentation from the Agile process and ... consider the documentation a product per se and have an Agile documentation team with its own sprints, whose members work in tight collaboration with the Agile development teams… ([Product vs. User Perspective in Agile Documentation](https://www.linkedin.com/groups/1115987/1115987-5809451592881025027))